 Before I go, I have to tell you something funny…

-When I signed up with Crazy Egg and saw some of that immediate data coming in, I shared that and an image of the heatmap with my Facebook community.
+When I signed up with Crazy Egg (full disclosure – I earn a commission if you purchase) and saw some of that immediate data coming in, I shared that and an image of the heatmap with my Facebook community.

 An hour later I check my heatmap, only to see this: